DIY Wood Countertops for Kitchen: Your Concise Guide

 - Give the countertop room for natural expansion to take place.

-- Work soon after you receive your wood materials so that they don’t warp in storage.
+- Work soon after you receive your DIY wood countertop materials so that they don’t warp in storage.

 - Do not use water-based top coats.

-- Work cleanly without oily foods or oily cloths.
+- Work cleanly without oily foods or oily clothes.
 If these get on the wood they will keep the sealant from working.

 - When it comes to your countertops, avoid particleboard and wood veneer which easily peel and swell when hit by excess moisture.